crhall-writing/crhall-writing.github.io/_poems/drawbridge.md

 these cars are forced to wait—how many times tonight?”

 I nod without a word, and a few minutes later,
-the two haves, once more, become one.
+the two halves, once more, become one.
 they say they do this more at night
 to accommodate the daytime drives.